 Whether you are a non-professional dancer, are just curious about dance or are a researcher, the collections and services of the mediatheque at the Centre National de la Dance are at your disposal.
 It caters to a diverse range of users.

-New items to be consulted and borrowed
+Items to be consulted and borrowed

 The range of documents freely accessible in the reading room has been modified according to precise selection criteria.
 Users can now find various resources in French and English published over the past 30 years.
 To discover all of the documents available on a given subject or artist, readers and researchers can search the catalogue and submit a request to consult documents that are kept in storage.
 The portion of the collection that is available to be borrowed has been considerably increased and extended to all the thematic sections.